-Faculty, students, staff, employees, and third parties may report an incident of bias, hazing, sexual assault, sexual exploitation, intimate partner violence, stalking, sexual or gender-based harassment, complicity, or retaliation using Just Report It, the University's online incident reporting system.
+Faculty, students, staff, and employees may report an incident of bias/discrimination/harassment, hazing, sexual assault, sexual exploitation, intimate partner violence, stalking, sexual or gender-based harassment, complicity, or retaliation using Just Report It, the University's online incident reporting system.

 Report a Barrier

 Faculty, staff, students, employees, and third parties may report a barrier to access for individuals with disabilities to the University's programs, activities, and services by using Report a Barrier, an online reporting tool.